Maenclochog (electoral ward)

-Maenclochog is the name of an electoral ward in Pembrokeshire, Wales.
+Maenclochog is an electoral ward in Pembrokeshire, Wales.
 It covers the Maenclochog community and the two neighbouring communities of Llandissilio West and Clynderwen.
 The Maenclochog ward elects a councillor to Pembrokeshire County Council.

 According to the UK 2011 Census the population of the Maenclochog ward was 3,104 (with 2,443 of these over 18 years of age).

 History

 Maenclochog was a four community ward from 6 May 1999 with Clynderwen being transferred from Carmarthenshire to Pembrokeshire on 1 April 2003.

 Following the recommendations of a boundary review by the Local Government Boundary Commission for Wales, effective from the 2022 local elections, the Maenclochog ward was reconfigured, becoming a three community ward comprising Clunderwen, Llandissilio West and Maenclochog.
 The community of Mynachlogddu became part of a new 'Crymych and Mynachlog-ddu' ward, while New Moat was transferred to the Wiston ward.

 Maenclochog Community Council

 Maenclochog is also the name of a community ward (covering part of the Maenclochog community) which elects five of the seven members of Maenclochog Community Council.